AmberC0209/PaddleX/docs/support_list/model_list_xpu.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, handwriting, and more scenarios, with 11,000 images for text recognition.**
+<b>Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, handwriting, and more scenarios, with 11,000 images for text recognition.</b>

 ## Layout Analysis Module
 <table>